 The Ottawa Birding Area has a long and storied history.
 Many of Ontario's top naturalists and birders cut their teeth alongside the Ottawa River and throughout the surrounding area.
 As a result, a not-insignificant number of really rare bird species have been reported from eastern Ontario.
 Just in recent years the general area has been the location for a few provincial first records: Barnacle Goose, Pink-footed Goose, Little Egret, and recently, a bean-goose.

 The story of the subject bird, the bean-goose, begins across the border at Masson, Quebec on November 8, 2020.
 Rod Dubois, a Quebec birder, first spotted the unusual goose at the Masson settling ponds and quickly put the word out.
-Many local birders made it to the ponds in time, but by mid-afternoon it left the ponds, flying south into Ontario.
+Many local birders made it to the ponds in time, but in the mid-afternoon it left the ponds, flying south into Ontario.
 The bird was quickly discovered feeding in some corn stubble fields south of Cumberland, Ontario.
 In the days since, the goose has continued to frequent the many fields south of Cumberland.
 However, it moves around regularly and is not always easy to pin down.
 One of the more reliable locations in the last six days has been the Nolan Quarry, located in Prescott-Russell.

 I first searched for this bird on November 11 with David Szmyr, but we struck out despite a fairly thorough attempt.
 Consistent sightings from the Nolan Quarry from November 13-16 provided enough motivation for me to want to try again.
 And so that is what I did, arriving at dawn with Lev Frid on November 17.

 I should mention the Barnacle Goose briefly.
 If it was not for the presence of the bean-goose, the Barnacle Goose would be the star of the show.
 This species seems to be appearing more regularly in Ontario in recent years, though it is still a notable rarity.
-Barnacle Geese can be found occasionally in flocks of migrant Canada Geese along the Atlantic coast of North America, and one will occasionally find itself in far eastern Ontario.
+Barnacle Geese can be found periodically in flocks of migrant Canada Geese along the Atlantic coast of North America, and one will occasionally find itself in far eastern Ontario.
 This was only my third time viewing a Barnacle Goose in Ontario.